Amebis/besana-browser-addon/README.md

 All the changes are also described in commit messages.

 ## License
-Lesser General Public License 2.1 or later, see file COPYING
+Lesser General Public License 2.1 or later, see file [COPYING](COPYING).